murkisairaghava/akscontextswitch/README.md

 ✅ Existing kubeconfig contexts remain untouched

-***
+---

 ## Prerequisites

-The following tools must be installed and available in your PATH:
+The following tools must be installed and available in your PATH.

 ### Azure CLI